MatthewJ321/student-retention-model/README.md

 I organized all predictors into six thematic groups, reflecting major aspects of students’ residential experiences:
 RA Feedback, Events, Residential Experience, Theme Program, Unit, Living Accommodation

 Using the scaled model, I computed the average absolute coefficient within each group to determine which themes had the strongest overall influence.
-Living accommodation had by far the largest effect magnitude, followed by building.
+Living accommodation had by far the largest effect magnitude, followed by Unit.
 Other features (RA feedback, events, and residential experience) had smaller effects in comparison.
 The table is shown below:

 | Group                   | Mean Absolute Coefficient |
 |------------------------|---------------------------|